MiracleChibuike/naijarestaurant/README.md

 Just Like the Custommer Comments sections, I did not add ot sa navigation link rather, you are going to see it at the end of the page.

 # Website Features
-[] Highly Responsive - See how it adapts to various screen sizes without having an overlay or lapping
+- Highly Responsive - See how it adapts to various screen sizes without having an overlay or lapping
+- Google Translator - This webpsite has a google translate space where you can be able to change the language of the page to your desired choice.